TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Methodology

-\textbf{Addressing Layer Sensitivity via Capacity-Aware Isolation.} To prevent the parameter over-shifting observed in Section~\ref{sec:layer}, we restrict the reverse update exclusively to the most deletion-sensitive modules.
-We first quantify the structural sensitivity of each module $k$:
+\textbf{Capacity-Aware Parameter-Group Isolation.} To prevent the parameter over-shifting observed in Section~\ref{sec:layer}, we restrict the reverse update to selected parameter groups (modules).
+For group $k$, let $\mathcal{G}_k$ denote its parameter tensors.
+We compute